This set of Microbiology Multiple Choice Questions & Answers (MCQs) focuses on “Reproduction – Modes of Cell Division”.

 d) Spindle formation

-Explanation: Binary fission is a form of asexual reproduction which starts with cell elongation followed by division of cytoplasm(cytokinesis) and nucleus and finally DNA duplication occurs resulting in the formation of two daughter cells.
+Explanation: Binary fission is a form of asexual reproduction that starts with cell elongation followed by division of cytoplasm(cytokinesis) and nucleus and finally DNA duplication occurs resulting in the formation of two daughter cells.

 Sanfoundry Global Education & Learning Series – Microbiology.